|

 Assets reflect demand for government MMFs

-- ** Source: JPMorgan, 12/31/20.
-Assumes $8.7 trillion in eligible government securities and tri-party repurchase agreements plus $2 trillion in Federal Reserve Reverse Purchase Agreement capacity.
+- ** Source: FMR as of 9/30/2024.
+Assumes $11.7 trillion in eligible government securities and tri-party repurchase agreements plus more than $2 trillion in Federal Reserve Reverse Repurchase Agreement capacity.

 A trusted name in money markets, Fidelity offers: